MystenLabs/sui/doc/src/wallet.md

 ```

 All attributes in `genesis.conf` are optional, and default values
 will be used if the attributes are not provided.
 For example, the
 config shown below will create a network of four authorities, and
-pre-populate two gas objects for four accounts:
+pre-populate two gas objects for four newly generated accounts:

 ```json
 {